Raghav-Saboo/DSAUdacityProject3/explanation_6.md

 Max and Min in an Unsorted Array

 - Design
-    - We iterate over the array to find the min and max.
+    - We iterate over the array once and keep two variables min and max to find the min and max.
 - Time Complexity
-    - O(n)
+    - O(n) as we are traversing the list only once.
 - Space Complexity
     - O(1)